The following resources are designed to help IT leaders prepare your environment for remote learning.

 For devices that are currently deployed as shared, cart-based devices

 Adjust settings so that individual students can take devices home.
-You can also set up a schedule, so that a group of students can take devices home for a period of time, then return their devices for the next group of students.
+You might also set up a schedule, so that a group of students can take home devices for a period of time, then return their devices for the next group of students.
 Using MDM, devices can be quickly erased and set up for each group of users.

 For students with personal devices

-Provide instructions for manual MDM enrolment, so that students can access additional apps and resources for use at home.
-Find out how to enrol a device in MDM manually.
+Provide instructions for manual MDM enrollment, so that students can access additional apps and resources for use at home.
+Learn how to manually enroll a device in MDM.

 Set up devices with MDM

-- Use Automated Device Enrolment for all organisation-owned devices, so they're always managed and re-enrolled to your MDM automatically if they're ever erased.
+- Use Automated Device Enrollment for all organization-owned devices, so that they’re always managed and automatically reenrolled to your MDM, if they're ever erased.

 - Update all Mac computers and iPad devices to the latest available version of macOS and iPadOS.
 This ensures compatibility with apps and MDM settings.

-- Configure Calendar to help organise your students' days and keep them on task.
-Find out more about calendar MDM payload settings.
+- Configure Calendar to help organize your students' days and keep them on task.
+Learn more about calendar MDM payload settings.

 - Deploy the core apps that your teachers and students need to continue learning from home.
 Apps can be distributed remotely using Apple School Manager and your MDM.
-Find out how to select and buy content in Apple School Manager.
+Learn how to select and buy content in Apple School Manager.

-- Use your MDM system’s self-service feature (if available) to provide students with a catalogue of supplementary apps.
+- Use your MDM system’s self-service feature (if available) to provide students with a catalog of supplemental apps.
 Refer to your MDM documentation to find out if this feature is supported and how to implement it.